Skip to main content

 Protocol #3: Zone 2 Cardio

-What he does: 150–200 minutes per week of Zone 2 aerobic work — a pace where you could hold a conversation but wouldn't enjoy it.
+What he does: 150–200 minutes per week at a pace where you can talk but don't want to.
 Rowing, cycling, jogging, hiking.
-The mitochondrial adaptation target.

 Search VO2 max testing in Austin →